masasaria/ai-assistant/README.md

 | medium | balanced | better |
 | large-v3-turbo | slower | best |

-The model is loaded on first transcription (lazy loading).
-Switch models in the dropdown — each loads on first use and is cached for the rest of the session.
+The model is loaded on start on small by default and cached for later.
+Switch models in the file.

 ---